junxit/us-congress-bills-117/metadata.md

 - 2021-04-20 — Introduced in Senate
 - 2021-04-20 — Read twice and referred to the Committee on Commerce, Science, and Transportation. (text: CR S2070-2085)
+- 2021-05-12 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2021-05-13 — Cloture motion on the motion to proceed to the measure presented in Senate.
+(CR S2504)
+- 2021-05-13 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Cantwell with an amendment in the nature of a substitute.
+Without written report.
+- 2021-05-13 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Cantwell with an amendment in the nature of a substitute.
+Without written report.
+- 2021-05-13 — Motion to proceed to consideration of measure made in Senate.
+(CR S2504)
+- 2021-05-13 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 58.